paulcostanza/breakout/notes.md

 2. inside this directory, type: npx http-server

 ## features to add
-- change where the ball starts - I want user to shoot it from the paddle
 - options menu:
     - easy or hard: how fast the ball moves, size of the paddle
     - if you want the paddle to be continuous (go past the right side and pop out the left, and reverse)